splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 #Warning

 The following guidance for configuration is designed to reproduce the SC4S container directly on the host OS however customer configurations can vary highly adaptation for specific customer situations is expected.
+Installing or modifying system configurations can have unexpected consequences this allow for environments to utilize SC4S without containers but required either building from source (not documented) or installing community built RPMs to supply syslog-ng.

 Read this [explanation](https://www.syslog-ng.com/community/b/blog/posts/installing-latest-syslog-ng-on-rhel-and-other-rpm-distributions)
 on the reason syslog-ng builds are so dated in the RHEL/Debian release trees